 This is the user fragment value for the ICE Agent.
 Used for the authentication of ICE Traffic.

 This is the password for the ICE Agent.
 Used for authentication of ICE Traffic.

-This value is used to map a specific codec to a RTP Payload Type.
-Payload types are not static so every call the Offerer decides the Payload types for each codec.
+This value is used to map a specific codec to an RTP Payload Type.
+Payload types are not static, so for every call the offerer decides the payload types for each codec.

 Defines additional values for one Payload Type.
 This is useful to communicate a specific video profile or encoder setting.